 I’ve been using Bio-Oil's Multi-Use Skincare Oil religiously on the scars that showed up after a surgery I had a few years ago.
 It’s really effective, especially at such a low price tag.
 Somehow, I never thought to apply it to my stretch marks until now.
 It practically melts into your skin, with rich moisturizers to hydrate and nourish for hours post-application.
 The cult-favorite formula is blended with purcellin oil to make the product especially easy to absorb and lightweight to the touch.

 After rubbing it on my stretch marks for a week, I noticed a slight difference but not as much as a few of the other products I tried.
 After continued use, though, I’m sure the coloring will being to fade more and more each time.
 It’s an incredible option when you’re not in a position to splurge, as it works to fade scars, even skin tone, moisturize, and can even be used as an after-sun treatment and bath oil.

 Prevent and Treat With Hydration

-Pai’s Pomegranate and Pumpkin Seed Stretch Mark System ($86) includes an antioxidant-rich buttery cream to use in the morning and a rich, replenishing oil to use at night.
+Pai’s pomegranate and pumpkin seed stretch mark system includes an antioxidant-rich buttery cream to use in the morning and a rich, replenishing oil to use at night.
 Both of them are high in omegas for optimum skin nourishment, and together they maximize the skin’s ability to stretch.
 Paul Banwell, a consultant plastic surgeon and skincare expert, says of the products: “The key to stretch mark prevention and treatment is to understand the need to hydrate the skin for optimum tissue repair and vitality and to keep the skin soft and supple.
-This unique approach of integrating the duality of a cream for skin hydration and speciality oils with antioxidant effects is very exciting.”
+This unique approach of integrating the duality of a cream for skin hydration and specialty oils with antioxidant effects is very exciting.”